bxdoan/bxdoan/README.md

 <div align="center">

-> You miss 100% of the shots you don’t take.
+> Hatred and Sorrow are power.
+They are yours to control.
+All you have to do is to turn them into strength and use that strength to move forward.

-> — Wayne Gretzky —
+> — Sebastian Michaelis —

 </div>